Outpost Producer's Handbook - by Rob Chalfen & Chris Rich

 Outpost is a small rectangular room, approx 450 sq ft, 15 x 30.
 There are about 25 chairs set up and you could squeeze in a few more.
-Capacity is 55 but practically speaking, that ain't gonna happen.
+Fire Code capacity is 55 but practically speaking, that ain't gonna happen.
 There is usually art on the walls.
-There is a Yamaha U3 upright piano in excellent tune, a 100 watt Gemini PA amp w.
-Mackie 1200 mixer, 2 Shure 57's w stands, 2 music stands, 4 theatre light cans with gel selection, gallery track lighting on dimmers, and a pull down projection screen behind the performance area.
+There is a Yamaha U3 upright piano kept in excellent tune, a 100 watt Gemini PA amp w.
+Mackie 1200 mixer, 2 speaker cabinets, 2 Shure 57's w. stands, 4 music stands, 4 theatre light cans with gel selection, gallery track lighting on dimmers, and a pull-down projection screen behind the performance area.
 There is a restroom at the rear.

 Outpost can be rented for concerts, readings and other events, see Current Rates, below.

-Bookings are available on a 1st-come basis, consult website for open dates.
+Bookings are available on a 1st-come basis, consult website or write Director for open dates.